CUBRID/cubrid-manual/en/ha.rst

 The host name of the member nodes specified in this parameter can be replaced with the IP.
 When a host name is used, the name must be registered in **/etc/hosts**.

+CUBRID checks hosts specified in **ha_ping_hosts** every hour; if there is a problem on a host, "ping check" is paused temporarily and checks every 5 minutes if the host is normalized or not.

 Configuring this parameter can prevent split-brain, a phenomenon in which two master nodes simultaneously exist as a result of the slave node erroneously detecting an abnormal termination of the master node due to unstable network status and then promoting itself as the new master.

 Replication